wilfred11/iv/README.md

 ### Effect

 The estimated effect of education on income is 4.01, which is very close to the value used when generating the data, the value used was 4.
-This effect indicates that increasing education by 1 increases income by 4.
+This value indicates that increasing education by 1 increases income by 4.

 #### Estimate
 Mean value: 4.012529417821327